 - A résumé (Tell us about the animal rights club that you started, your volunteer work with an open-admission animal shelter, or even that summer you spent in Madrid.)

 - Three letters of recommendation (These should be from teachers, managers, etc.—accolades from your mom won’t cut it!)

 - A video, a PowerPoint presentation, or something else that shows off you and your personality (This is your chance to wow us.)

 Good news!
 As long as there are motivated and caring people like you, there are always opportunities to help animals.
 E-mail us if you’re ready to take the next step in your animal rights journey.

 How long am I expected to intern?

-We can’t reasonably expect you to stick around for the rest of your life, but we are looking for a minimum of four to six weeks.
-We want to make sure that you get a great learning experience, and anything shorter than four weeks wouldn’t be beneficial for you.
+All great things must come to an end eventually, but we’re looking for a minimum of six weeks.
+We want to make sure that you have a meaningful learning experience, and anything shorter than six weeks wouldn’t be beneficial to you.